 Enhancing evidence-informed interventions

-Insights generated by ground data on developments interventions supported by UNDP and partners enable learning and cross-learning on what works, where, why and for whom.
+Insights generated from on-the-ground data on development interventions supported by UNDP and its partners facilitate learning and cross-learning on what works, where, why, and for whom.

 Bridging knowledge gaps with robust data and methods

 "When you can measure what you are speaking about, and express it in numbers, you know something about it."

 Quality data is at the heart of evidence-informed decision-making, and its absence hinders the ability to discern what works in complex settings.
 High-quality data, though, does not constitute evidence unless coupled with rigorous methods.

 By combining traditional and non-traditional data sources with robust causal analytical methods, it becomes possible to:

 - Understand how much each dollar invested returns as a benefit to communities/environment, and

 - Shift conventional wisdom and reorient investments towards more effective interventions.